-- i) Orienting States and Panchayats In spite of huge potential to contribute for the development of rural areas, OSR has not got desired importance in most of States.
+- Orienting States and Panchayats In spite of huge potential to contribute for the development of rural areas, OSR has not got desired importance in most of States.
 Therefore, orienting States and Panchayats regarding OSR may be the first step towards its augmentation.
-In the orientation, the need of augmented OSR, feasibility of augmentation, best practices, processes etc. should be incorporated. - ii) Legal empowerment of Panchayats for collecting OSR Few States has not empowered Panchayats legally for collecting taxes and even non-taxes revenue.
+In the orientation, the need of augmented OSR, feasibility of augmentation, best practices, processes etc. should be incorporated. - ii) Legal empowerment of Panchayats for collecting OSR Few States have not empowered Panchayats legally for collecting taxes and even non-taxes revenue.
 Further, many States have not authorized collection of tax by Intermediate and District Panchayats.
-Furthermore, many State have not updated their Act, Rules and Guidelines for the collection of OSR by Panchayats.
+Furthermore, many States have not updated their Acts, Rules and Guidelines for the collection of OSR by Panchayats.
 In many States the process for utilization of OSR is cumbersome.
 Besides, in many States, even when Panchayats are allowed to collect OSR, they require permission and approval for using it.
 These hindrances disincentivise the augmentation of OSR.
 Therefore, there is a need to analyse the existing legal system critically and establish comprehensive proper legal system for collection and utilization of the OSR by Panchayats.
-The legal system shall include appropriate and clear enactment, rules, regulations and guidelines authorising different tier of Panchayats to collect well demarcated taxes and non- taxes revenues and donations. - iii) Appropriate mechanism for sharing of OSR The most of States do not have the system of sharing of OSR among Panchayats.
-For example Gram Panchayats collect house/property tax and use it for themselves.
-There is need for justifiable distribution of the OSR from resources with the overlapping jurisdiction.
-The distribution system includes distribution of taxes and revenue from non-tax different type of property, from common revenues property resources etc. The recommended distribution system has been detailed in Chapter 8.5.
+The legal system shall include appropriate and clear enactment, rules, regulations and guidelines authorising different tier of Panchayats to collect well demarcated tax and non-tax revenues and donations. - iii) Appropriate mechanism for sharing of OSR Most of States do not have the system of sharing of OSR among Panchayats.
+For example, Gram Panchayats collect house/property tax and use it for themselves.
+There is need for justifiable distribution of the OSR from the resources with overlapping jurisdiction.
+The distribution system includes distribution tax and non-tax revenue from different type of property, revenues from common property resources etc. The recommended distribution system has been detailed in Chapter 8.5.

-iv) e-banking enabled online collection and utilization of OSR - Though the Ministry of Panchayati Raj, Government of India has been emphasizing the need for adoption of Public Finance Management System (PFMS) and audit online for utilization of the grants being provided on of the basis recommendation of Central Finance Commission, there is need to get them implemented in comprehensive manner covering all receipts and expenditure of Panchayats.
+- e-banking enabled online iv) collection and utilization of OSR - Though the Ministry of Panchayati Raj, Government of India has been emphasizing the need for adoption of Public Finance Management System (PFMS) and audit online for utilization of the grants being provided on the basis of recommendation of Central Finance Commission, there is need to get them implemented in comprehensive manner covering all receipts and expenditure of Panchayats.
+This would facilitate quick collection, appropriate distribution and transparent utilization with full accountability. - Strengthening of State Finance v) Commission - State Finance Commission can play a major role in augmenting OSR of Panchayats.
+However, most of SFCs face constrains in their functioning.
+The present status of State Finance Commissions has been analysed in Chapter 4 of this report.
+The State Finance Commission (SFC) is required to review the financial position of and Panchayats make recommendations regarding the principle that should govern distribution between the State and Panchayats of the net proceeds of